floriankarsten/montagu-slab/README.md

 Family is built using fontmake and gftools post processing script.
 Tools are all python based.

-To install all the Python tools into a virtualenv, do the following:
+To install all the Python tools into a virtualenv, do the following :

 ```
+#Create the virtualenv.
+This step is only required once
 python3 -m venv venv

+#Activate the virtualenv.
+This step is needed every time before building new fonts
 source venv/bin/activate

+#Installing required dependencies.
+This step is only required when creating the venv
 pip install -r requirements.txt
 ```